fastify/fastify-static/README.md

 Default: `true`

-A flag that define if the fastify route hide-schema attribute is hidden or not
+A flag that defines if the fastify route hide-schema attribute is hidden or not

 #### `setHeaders`